bowang-lab/simATAC/docs/tutorial.md

 simATAC is an R package developed for simulating single-cell ATAC sequencing (scATAC-seq) count matrices. simATAC is an easy to use simulation framework that given a group of cells having similar biological characteristics in the format of a bin by cell matrix as input, it generates a synthetic bin by cell matrix resembling the real samples. simATAC mainly performs two estimation and simulation steps to generate final counts. simATAC provides the offer to convert the simulated bin by cell matrix into the binary version, peak by cell, and any list of regions (as features) by cell matrices.
 There are separate functions for each step, and this tutorial gives an overview and introduction to simATAC’s functionality.

 Assuming there is a scATAC-seq dataset with cells having similar biological characteristics (e.g. cell type), you can convert BAM files into a bin by cell (5 kbp window) matrix with any customized pipeline.
 We used Snaptools to generate .snap files which contain the bin by cell array.
 For running examples, we use the snap file of the [GSE99172](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99172) real scATAC-seq sample.
 We will skip the snap generation (See [here](https://github.com/r3fang/SnapATAC/wiki/FAQs#whatissnap) for how to generate a snap file).
 Instead, we will download the snap file, which is provided in the example folder.

+GSE99172 dataset includes 288 cells from chronic myelogenous leukemia cell type, and the generated bin by cell matrix (from snap file) contains cells having similar biological characteristics.
+You can generate the bin by cell matrix for multiple cell types; however, simATAC modelling is based on the assumption that input cells are similar biologically.
+You need to perform the simulation for each cell group separately.

 ## Table of Contents